saulpierotti/markdown_notebook/DRD.md

 $$ d(x,y) = \sqrt{\sum_{i=1}^n (x_i-y_i)^2}$$
 * Euclidean distance is NOT scale invariant: 2 profiles with the same shape but different magnitudes appear quite different
 	* This can be solved by centering the profiles before calculating the euclidean distance
+* Euclidean distance cannot spot negative correlations!
+	* Negatively correlated profiles are close with Pearson/Spearman correlation but far in Euclidean space

 ## Hierarchical clustering
 * It is a methodology that arranges genes or samples profiles in a tree, so that similar profiles are close to each other